 The Dolomites are a dramatic mountain range located in north-eastern Italy and offer its visitors serrated limestone peaks, sheer cliffs, shimmering alpine lakes, and deep, narrow valleys.
 These breathtaking mountains offer trekkers one of the most exciting and unique trekking adventures you can experience in Europe.
 If you want to conquer the famous and challenging Alta Via 2, we are here to help you!
 With the right preparation, every trek is possible!

-Regardless of the season, the weather in the mountains can be tricky.
-It is always advisable to have an extra day in case of bad weather and be prepared with the right clothes and equipment.
+Regardless of the season, the weather in the mountains can be difficult to predict.
+It is always advisable to have an extra day in case of bad weather and to bring the proper gear.

 The Alta Via 2 can be hiked in both directions, although most trekkers choose to start from the north and make their way southwards.
 From the north, the trail starts in Bressanone, also known as Brixen, and ends in Croce d’Aune.

-If you are taking a plane to get to your Alta Via 2 adventure, the closest International Airports to Brixen are Venice and Innsbruck.
+If you are taking a plane to get to your Alta Via 2 adventure, the closest International Airports to Brixen (in Italian Bressanone) are Venice and Innsbruck (Austria).
 If you live close by, Brixen is on the A22, the main corridor across the Alps in this region, which makes it easily accessible by car.
 Also,Bressanone can be easily reached by train or bus all year round.

 During the summer months, Croce d’Aune can be reached with regular Dolomiti buses to and from Feltre.
 After mid-September, however, busses are less frequent.
 The drive from Feltre to Croce d’Aune is quite short.
 If there are no busses at the time of your visit, you could take a taxi for about EUR 20,-.